 Celebrate After the Game

 Win or lose, the night doesn’t have to end after the final pitch.
 Keep the energy going by hitting up one of Sacramento’s sports bars.
-Public House Downtown is a great spot for catching post-game highlights while enjoying a wide selection of beers and tasty pub fare.
 If you’re looking for a lively atmosphere with late-night bites, Barwest Midtown is a great option, offering a full menu, beer, and cocktails well into the night.
-For those who prefer a more traditional sports bar experience, Chargin’s Bar & Grill in East Sacramento serves up strong drinks, a dive bar vibe, and plenty of screens to catch post-gram coverage.
-And for a fun twist on the usual night out, Tipsy Putt in DOCO combines mini-golf, local craft beers, and a laid-back vibe, making it the perfect spot to continue your game day celebrations.
+For those who prefer a more traditional sports bar experience, Chargin’s Bar & Grill in East Sacramento serves up strong drinks, a dive bar vibe, and plenty of screens to catch post-game coverage.
+And for a fun twist on the usual night out, Coin-Op Sacramento combines arcade games and cocktails, making it the perfect spot to continue your game day celebrations.